-When the body burns calories from carbohydrates, it is essentially burning energy.
+When the body burns calories from carbohydrates, it is essentially burning consumed through the diet.
 Continuous loss of calories from carbohydrates will eventually slow down metabolism and prevent muscles from being effective during a workout.
 Muscles need the energy from carbs to increase metabolism and trigger fat loss.
 Any weight loss from burning calories from carbohydrates is usually associated with loss of water.

 Oxygen plays a critical role in fat loss.
 When a specific level of oxygen is supplied to the body, the body begins to burn calories from fat rather than from carbohydrates.
 Thus, workout regimens need to reach the oxygen level to result in weight loss.
 Otherwise, the body will continue to burn calories from carbohydrates, which decreases metabolism and interferes with the body’s ability to burn fat.
 Paying attention to the target heart rate provides the gauge for determining what type of calories are being burned.